cx_Freeze setup file not modle _elementpath error

 作者:小鱼的互联网观察 发布时间:July 16, 2011 分类:技术

+I just updated from python 3.1 to python 3.2 (formatted HD) and one of my scripts stopped working.
+It gives me the error in the title.
 I would fix it myself but I don't even know what an iterable of bytes is lol.
 I tried typecasting bytes(data) but that didn't work either.
-TypeError: string argument without an encoding
+TypeError: string argument without an encoding It crashes at the last line.
+Works in 3.1, but not 3.2 Thanks in advance.

-url = "http://site.com/index.php?app=core&module=global&section=login&do=process"
+url = "http://site.com/index.php?app=core&module=global§ion=login&do=process"

 values = {"username" : USERNAME,